The Flying Fleet

-The Flying Fleet is a 1929 romantic drama film directed by George W. Hill and starring Ramon Novarro, Ralph Graves, and Anita Page.
+The Flying Fleet is a 1929 synchronized sound romantic drama film directed by George W. Hill and starring Ramon Novarro, Ralph Graves, and Anita Page.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects (e.g., engine noises, trumpet sounds) using both the sound-on-disc and sound-on-film process.
 Two United States Navy officers are rivals for the love of the same woman.
-The film is silent, and in black and white, although various scenes have either background music, engine noises or in one case, trumpet sounds, inserted.